nathancfox/single-cell-database/docs/scdb_spec_working.md

 Inside `src/`, there are multiple folders, each corresponding to a version of the code providing database access.
 They are all named `vVERSION_NUMBER` (e.g. `v0.2`).
 There is also a symbolic link named `current` that links to the latest version, and a version named `devel` that may be changed without warning.
-Additionally, there is a file called `setup`.
-This is a bash script that should be "sourced" in order to provide import access to the Python code.
-It **must** be "sourced" and not run, in order to change environment variables (i.e. `source setup` not `./setup`).
-It allows specifying a specific version.
-Each version contains a Python package called `scdb`. `scdb` also contains a R script called `access.R` that provides similar functions, but in R.
+Additionally, there are 2 setup files called `setup_py` and `setup_R`.
+These are bash scripts that should be "sourced" in order to make the access code importable.
+Each script **must** be "sourced" and not run, in order to change environment variables (i.e.
+`source setup_py` not `./setup_py`).
+The setup scripts allow specifying a specific version.

+Each version contains 2 folders: `python` and `R`.
+Each folder contains a package called `scdb` written in that language.

 Inside `database/`, there are 2 files and `n` folders, where `n` is the number of entries in the database.
 There should be no other files or folders in this